Sonjj API Documentation

 - Sub-10 seconds OTP delivery — IMAP syncs every 5–10s

-- 95% acceptance rate on production signup forms
+- High observed acceptance on production signup forms that block disposable domains

 Built and dogfooded by Sonjj — the same API powering internal testing across 7 products.